greduan/node-s3-uploader/SPEC.md

 - Will be used to upload any image, document or file the system would need.
   Branding, avatars, Teachers' documents, etc.
 - Will be used alongside Multer.
+- Whatever is being uploaded through streams is from a trusted source, for we can't check its constraints.

 ## Research